Product Safety

 Product recalls and safety notices are made by traders about products that have problems which could affect the safety of the consumer.

-You can also keep abreast of any safety repairs or recalls on products that you may have, by registering your appliances.
+You can also sign up to get updates about safety repairs and recalls by registering your appliances.

 What we do:

-The role of Trading Standards is to promote and maintain fair trading, protect consumers and help reputable businesses to thrive in NI.
+Trading Standards promotes fair trading, protects consumers and supports reputable businesses in Northern Ireland.

-For information on Trading Standards issues visit the Northern Ireland Trading Standards Service website.
+For Trading Standards information, visit the Northern Ireland Trading Standards Service website.

-The Consumer Council provide free independent support and advice for all consumers and businesses in N.I.
+The Consumer Council provide free, independent support and advice for all consumers and businesses in Northern Ireland.

-They also have the powers to investigate complaints about energy, water, transport and postal services.
+They can also investigate complaints about energy, water, transport and postal services.

-For General Consumer queries visit the Consumer Council website.
+For general consumer advice, visit the Consumer Council website.

 Contact us